 We cross the garden diagonally and end up past the statue in Magyar utca.
 After a very short while, I think it was at number 8-10, we looked inside a door on our right.
 Here there was another amazing courtyard.

 There is more to this place.
-The mapped route is not correct at this point.
+The mapped route among hidden courtyards in Budapest is not correct at this point.
 You actually walk straight through this block and emerge on the busy Múzeum körút and not via Kossuth Lajos.

 Károly krt (courtyard)

 We have now left the quiet side streets of Pest and enter the noise on, first Múzeum körút and then the continuation of the same street but now called Károly körút.
 Before doing so you should have a look inside the Astoria Hotel.
 Beautiful old style, very good service and lunch with comfortable prices.
 We went there after the guided tour was over.
 (Have a look at the pictures at the end of this article.)

 The Károly körút is a wide boulevard and part of the main thoroughfare of central Budapest.
 We walked on the left side of the road and our guide pointed out an obscure door, leading into a small courtyard.
 I think it was at number 4.
 It was a really nice place, even with a set of café tables where no guests had found their way.